“There were a lot of terrific drummers in Chicago in those days, [like] Johnny Wells…” – Sid Catlett

 John Wells was born in 1899 in Kentucky, both his parents also having been native to the Bluegrass State.
 We know little of his early life and musical education, but it seems a reasonable supposition that like the majority of our Heroes, he was attracted to percussion from a young age, and likely took lessons from a local musician.
 He didn’t attend school but nevertheless learned to read and write; skills taken for granted today, but not necessarily so in rural America in the 1900s.
 Unfortunately, much of Wells’s early adult life is also shrouded in mystery.
 He followed the Great Migration to Chicago at some early point; either as a child together with his family, during the 1900s or early 1910s, or alone as a young adult in the later 1910s or 1920s.
 He married aged 17.
 If he registered for the Great War draft (which is often a good way of establishing where people were living and what they were doing with their lives, just prior to the beginning of Jazz Age) then the record of it must have been lost.

-Suffice to say, after his birth we lose track of Wells until he is already in his late twenties, working, we’re told, as a singer and entertainer at a ‘black-and-tan’ cabaret (i.e. one open to patrons of all races) called the Nest, situated on Calumet Street in the Chicago nightlife district known as the Stroll.
+Suffice to say, after his birth we lose track of Wells until he is already in his late twenties, working, we’re told, as a singer and entertainer at a ‘black-and-tan’ cabaret (i.e. one open to patrons of all races) called the Nest.
 W.H.
 Kenney, in his excellent book ‘Chicago Jazz’, described the place:

 “The Nest was owned by boxer Joe Louis’ manager and backer, Julian Black.
 It presented stylistically innovative jazz as early as 1926 […] The club catered to a wealthy white clientele.”

-The Nest was already becoming famous as a centre for hot music and lively times by the middle years of the decade.
-When it was renamed the Apex Club in the autumn of 1926, it also gained a resident house band led by Jimmie Noone, an imposing virtuoso of the clarinet and one of the most important and distinctive reed stylists of the first decade of Jazz.
+The Nest was part of a locality becoming famous for hot music and lively times by the middle years of the decade.
+Situated at the junction of 35th and Calumet Streets, this cluster of clubs was just a few blocks away from the heart of the famous Chicago nightlife district known as the Stroll.
+Across the street from the Nest was the Plantation Café whose house band, King Oliver’s Dixie Syncopators, featured drummer Paul Barbarin; next door to the Plantation was the Sunset Café where Zutty Singleton and Louis Armstrong performed nightly with Carroll Dickerson’s orchestra (see map).
+When the Nest was renamed the Apex Club in the autumn of 1926, it also gained a resident house band led by Jimmie Noone, an imposing virtuoso of the clarinet and one of the most important and distinctive reed stylists of the first decade of Jazz.
 Born in Louisiana and growing up in the city of New Orleans, after several brief visits North Noone had moved to Chicago permanently in 1918, to join an early iteration of Joe ‘King’ Oliver’s Creole Band.
 He performed and recorded with ‘Doc’ Cook in the early 20s (along with Heroes Andrew Hilaire, Jimmy Bertrand and Tubby Hall) and became a key figure on the South Side’s jazz scene.
 When Julian Black was looking for a new band to perform nightly for the cabaret at his newly-renamed club, it was the 30-year-old Noone who secured the booking.

 Noone’s conception of jazz was subtle, nuanced and distinctly personal, and somewhat at odds with the relentless, wild exuberance expected of much black Chicago jazz of the period – though Noone could blat it out with the best of them when required!
 His faultless clarinet technique allowed him access to an extended palette of tone and timbre beyond the reach of many of his peers, and ranged from a rich, sobbing low-register when playing ballads, to piercing wails and highly complex syncopated stabs ideal to gee up a red-hot stomp.
 In an era dominated by great cornet and trumpet players – Louis Armstrong, Red Nichols, King Oliver, Bix Beiderbecke – Noone followed Anton Lada in eschewing a brass lead altogether, and instead featured two reed players as the frontline; himself and alto saxophonist Joe Poston, whose role was principally to state the melody and allow the leader free rein to express himself.
 On drums, Noone seems to have initially used Minor Hall, but soon he left to join Mutt Carey’s band in California, and was replaced by Ollie Powers.